JEKlektik/Challenge_2/README.md

 License

-This project is only licensed for use by James Milan and the contributors of the UC Berkeley Extensions Fintech Bootcamp Program.
+This project is only licensed for use by James Milan and the contributors, professors and TAs of the UC Berkeley Extensions Fintech Bootcamp Program.